 8. Expanded Exposure Compensation

-I use this a lot, especially for shooting landscapes when I need multiple exposures.
+I use this often, especially for shooting landscapes when I need multiple exposures.
 The exposure composition dial at -+2 just wasn’t good enough.
-Same thing applies to shooting when your subject is heavily back lit.
+The same thing applies to shooting when your subject is heavily backlit.

-Before your focus peaks could only be white.
-Now you can change the color Red high or low, and Blue high or low.
-The alternate color options are nice in high contrast environments.
+Before your focus peaks, it could only be white; now, you can change the color to Red high or low and Blue high or low.
+The alternate color options are nice in high-contrast environments.

 Fujifilm X100T vs X100s Conclusion

-No single one of these are game changers, but add everything together and you’re looking at a seriously upgraded camera that creates a whole different shooting experience.
+No one of these is a game changer, but add everything together, and you’re looking at a seriously upgraded camera that creates a different shooting experience.

-Now if you’re an all manual guy that only uses the OVF and you’re still rocking a Pentium 4 and flip phone, then yeah, these added features won’t really justify the upgrade for you.
+Now, if you’re an all-manual guy who only uses the OVF and you’re still rocking a Pentium 4 and flip phone, then yeah, these added features won’t justify the upgrade for you.

 Buying The T Or Waiting For The Next One?

-I believe we are going into an era where you won’t really see significant image quality boosts from cameras anymore.
-You might see slightly more Dynamic Range, a few more megapixels, or improved low ISO performance each generation, but future cameras from this point forward will be about improving usability, speed and accuracy.
+We are entering an era where you won’t see significant image quality boosts from cameras anymore.
+You might see slightly more Dynamic Range, a few more megapixels, or improved low ISO performance each generation.
+Still, future cameras from this point forward will be about improving usability, speed, and accuracy.
 And I feel the X100T did that perfectly.
-If you’re on the fence about upgrading to the T, then you should go for it.
-Just sell your S. It’s worth it and you’ll be happy about it.
+You should go for it if you’re on the fence about upgrading to the T. Sell your S. It’s worth it, and you’ll be happy about it.

 I doubt we’ll see an upgrade for a few years, probably a year and a half to two.
-But by then I’m sure we’ll have 20 some megapixels and possibly improved optics to maintain resolution.
-Processor will also be a bit quicker and there will probably be some new and improved way of connecting the camera to our devices.
+But by then, I’m sure we’ll have 20 megapixels and possibly improved optics to maintain resolution.
+The processor will also be quicker, and there will probably be new and improved ways of connecting the camera to our devices.
 But I wouldn’t wait for that.

 What are some things you like about the T that the S doesn’t have?